PlayCover/PlayBook/PlayBook/src/keymapping/common_issues.md

 3. If the above doesn't work, restart the app.
 4. If it still doesn't work after restarting the app, save any work you have open and restart your Mac.

-## Key presses are working, but doesn't touch where you want in-game
+## Key presses are working, but don't touch where you want in-game

 This is likely caused by using a keymap file not made for your app's aspect ratio.
 There are multiple ways to solve this problem:
 * You can change the aspect ratio to one that matches the keymap by going to your app settings (see [Graphics](../settings/graphics.md))